 White matter is the medium through which nerve impulses travel, allowing communication between the information-processing gray matter areas of the brain.

-Said Dr. Johansen-Berg of the University of Oxford Department of Clinical Neurology, “Knowing that pathways in the brain can be enhanced may be significant in the long run in coming up with new treatments for neurological diseases such as multiple sclerosis, where these pathways become degraded.”
+“Knowing that pathways in the brain can be enhanced may be significant in the long run in coming up with new treatments for neurological diseases such as multiple sclerosis, where these pathways become degraded.”